instana/go-sensor/example/basic_usage_fiber/README.md

 # Fiber v3 Instrumentation Example

 This is a simple example demonstrating how to use Instana's Fiber v3 instrumentation with Go.
-The example showcases context propagation for HTTP requests and database operations.
+The example also showcases context propagation for HTTP requests and database operations.

 ## Prerequisites